Christ Church with St Ewen, Bristol

 Christ Church was built between 1786 and 1791.
 The tower appears to have been designed by Thomas Paty who was architect to the vestry, and the body of the church by his son William, and built by Thomas Paty and Sons, replacing a medieval one.
 The entrance and refurbished interior are by Henry Williams in 1883.
 The building was restored by Priest-in-charge Rev. G. S. Zimmern in 1973.

-On the tower quarter-boy figures strike the quarter hours on the Automaton clock.
+On the tower quarter-boy figures strike the quarter hours on the automaton clock.

 It has been designated as a Grade II* listed building.

 St Ewen's Church

 St Ewen's church was on the north west corner of the medieval cross-roads, opposite Christ Church on Broad Street.
 A charter of Archbishop Theobald of Canterbury, confirming a vicar called Turstin at the church and threatening that anyone who interfered with the post would be “firmly bound up in the chains of anathema”, is known as the Charter of Theobald or the Curse of St Ewen.
 It dates to about 1141 and is the oldest document held by Bristol Archives.
 The church was founded in the early 1100s.
-In 1639, Matthew Hazzard, was appointed vicar of St Ewin's, Bristol.
+In 1639, Matthew Hazzard, was appointed vicar of St Ewen's, Bristol.
 His wife Dorothy Hazzard would allow pregnant women to reside at the parsonage (when they should have been at church) and they also gave homes to families en route to America.
 The parish was joined with that of Christ Church in 1790.
 The church was demolished in 1820 to make space for the enlargement of the old Council House, now Bristol Register Office.